swaroopkml96/SMach-nand2tetris/README.md

 A simulated machine - Hardware, Assembler, Virtual Machine Translator, Compiler and an OS - Mainly Java

-These are my solutions to the projects in 'The elements of computing systems' or nand2tetris.
+These are our solutions to the projects in 'The elements of computing systems' or nand2tetris.

 See http://www.nand2tetris.org/

-I had a lot of fun working on this project, and I learned a lot.
-I've tried very hard to make the code readable.
-If you find the comments long and unnecessary, do what the compiler does best and ignore them :p
+We had a lot of fun working on this project, and learned a lot.
+We've tried very hard to make the code readable.

 A quick introduction: